 access hg repositories as git remotes

-Are you a git junkie but need to work on projects hosted in mercurial repos?
-Are you too stubborn, lazy or maladjusted to learn another VCS tool?
-I know I am.
-But fear not!
+Are you a git junkie forced to work on projects hosted in mercurial repos?
+Are you too lazy, stubborn or maladjusted to learn another VCS tool?
+Fear not!
 This script will let you interact with mercurial repositories as if they were ordinary git remotes.

 Git allows pluggable remote repository protocols via helper scripts.
 If you have a script named “git-remote-XXX” then git will use it to interact with remote repositories whose URLs are of the form XXX::some-url-here.
 So you can imagine what a script named git-remote-hg will do.